 - Features: the Pro-Walkman was also distinguished by being the only device of its size to have Dolby C noise reduction and a line-in socket.
 The tape mechanism was a quartz controlled capstan servo which controlled the tape speed precisely and dramatically improved the recording and playback quality of a cassette

 - Build quality: the Pro-Walkman is exceptionally well put together.
 They last forever and can withstand a lot of abuse, being a lot less fragile than your average Walkman.
-All this engineering came with a price; as the device had quite a heft to it; however it could still be easily dropped in a coat pocket or handbag
+All this engineering came with a price; as the device had quite a heft to it; however it could still be easily dropped in a coat pocket or handbag.
+If you see one of them dismantled you realise that it required hand assembly with almost the same level of skill as a watchmaker

 - Trusted brand: It is hard for anyone younger than 16 to imagine the amount of trust Sony had as a brand.
 I still have a Sony Trinitron TV as it has an exceptional picture quality and my Uncle invested in a Sony Beta video recorder because whilst VHS was more popular this was a Sony.
 The Walkman defined listening to music on the move in the 1980s and for most people, though boom boxes had their place too and the Discman picked up where the Walkman left off.
 Think Apple or Google to get an idea of how big this brand was